sfreemire/IP_MAP_Calculator/README.md

 # IP_MAP_Calculator

-IP Networking MAP-T and MAP-E Rule Parameter Calculator
+IP Networking MAP-T Rule Parameter Calculator

 Calculates IPv4 sharing and port allocations for stateless "Mapping of Address and Port" (MAP)
 rules, as described in RFC7599 (MAP-T) and RFC7597 (MAP-E).